-The words which you use within the hyperlink are known as the 'anchor text' - and ideally these should contain information about the page to which you are linking, even better if these words feature in the URL as well.
-An example where this is often done poorly on Joomla! websites is where 'Read more' links display Read More rather than the title of the article, in the hyperlinked text.
-Joomla 3.x and above has implemented the ability to include the article title in the read more tag, which is an improvement.
+The words which you use within the hyperlink are known as the anchor text - and should contain information about the page to which you are linking.
+It's even better if these words appear in the URL as well.
+An example where this is often done poorly on Joomla! websites is where 'Read more' links display Read More rather than the title of the article in the hyperlinked text.
+Joomla 3.x and above has implemented the ability to include the article title in the Read More tag, which is an improvement.

 Another common anchor text which doesn't help the user or search engine 'bots' is for content to only include a link on the word here - this doesn't tell you (or search engine 'bots') anything about the content on the page they are being directed to, unless they have read and understood the surrounding text.
 Using a well-written anchor text also gives the person visiting your site confidence in the link they are clicking - they know what to expect when visiting the link, so it may be more likely that they do so.